Loraine Barry

-Loraine Barry (born 10 December 1964) is a former professional dancer and also known for her role as a judge on the RTÉ One series, Dancing with the Stars.
+Loraine Barry (born 10 December 1964) is an Irish former professional dancer, also known for her role as Head judge on the RTÉ One series, Dancing with the Stars.

 Early life

 Loraine Barry was born in Cabra in Dublin, Ireland.
-She began dancing at just six years old.
 By the age of nineteen, Barry began to dance competitively with her partner Andrew Sinkinson.

 Together Barry and Sinkinson won many Amateur titles such as British Youth Amateur Ballroom Championship.
 They also won the Amateur British Ballroom Championship three consecutive times in 1987, 1988, & 1989.

 Barry & Sinkinson traveled around the world competing regularly and winning Grand Slam titles such as: the UK Championship, European Open Championship and World Championship.
 After winning the Blackpool Open Amateur Competition Loraine and Andrew decided to turn Professional in 1989.

 Professional dance career

 In 1990 Barry and Sinkinson competed for the first time professionally at the Professional British Open and won the Slow Foxtrot over Marcus & Karen Hilton, and John Wood & Anne Lewis.
 This was deemed to be an unprecedented result for the couple as it was their first British Open Competition.
 In 1993 Barry and Sinkinson ended their partnership.

 In 1993, Barry took up a partnership with Luca Baricchi.
 Together, they were crowned World Ballroom Dance Champions in 1999 and 2001 and British Open Champions three times 1999, 2000, & 2001, among many other accomplishments.

 Loraine has also been awarded the Prince Mikasa Award, BDF Award, and Carl Alan Award.